qbnetworks/alliance/README.md

 Copyright (C) 2024 QB Networks

-Copyright (C) 2024 Masscollabs Services
+Copyright (C) 2017-2024 Masscollabs Services

+Copyright (C) 2017-2024 Procyberian and contributors

+Copyright (C) 2017-2024 Mass Collaboration Labs and contributors

-Copyright (C) 2024 procyberian and contributors
+Copyright (C) 2017-2024 amassivus and contributors

-Copyright (C) 2024 amassivus and contributors
+Copyright (C) 2024 godigitalist and contributors

-Copyright (C) 2024 Mass Collaboration Labs and contributors
+Copyright (C) 2024 bilsege and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published